A clinical trial to assess a potential treatment option for multiple myeloma

 We are studying if elranatamab (the study medicine) is safe and effective for people newly diagnosed with multiple myeloma after undergoing autologous stem-cell transplantation (ASCT).

-Elranatamab is given as a shot under the skin (subcutaneous injection) – not through an IV infusion – and is administered by a trained medical professional.
+Elranatamab is given as a shot under the skin (subcutaneous injection) – not through an IV infusion (via a drip) – and is administered by a trained medical professional.

 Potential benefits and risks of taking part in the MagnetisMM-7 study